emarsden/pgmacs/doc/src/quickstart.md

 default value specified (for example, primary key rows that pull a value from an integer sequence, or are specified as `SERIAL`, or timestap values that default to `now`) will be inserted with a new generated value, rather than the value in the copied row.

+All updates, insertions and deletions are immediately made on the PostgreSQL server by sending it the appropriate SQL `UPDATE TABLE`, `DELETE FROM` or `INSERT INTO` commands.